sarfata/kbox-firmware/README.md

             platform run -e host -t upload
             platformio run -e esp -t upload

+   * Change default esp upload speed to 921600 because 2000000 does not seem well supported on Windows.
+   * Changed the 'end of programming' detection method to more reliably detect when we are done programming and reboot KBox.
+   * Tested the official ESP uploader on Windows and OS X. Comment out the line `tools/platformio_cfg_esp.py` in `platformio.ini` to use it.
+     It will be a little bit slower but might work better for some people.

  * 2018 07 06 - v1.3.2
    * Changes to the build configuration to improve compatibility with Windows and address breaking changes in plaformio.